Hwesta/resume/README.md

 -   Backend software developer creating asynchronous APIs for frontend and mobile teams.
--   Owned project for a new microservice that integrated our system with an external API, including architecture design, implementation, testing, deployment and subsequent feature requests requiring data migrations.
+-   Owned project for a new microservice that integrated our system with an external API, including architecture, implementation, testing, deployment and subsequent feature requests requiring data migrations.
--   Led collaboration with other teams to confirm API design before implementation.
+-   Led collaboration with other teams to confirm API design before starting implementation.
 -   Clarified and streamlined out-of-date developer documentation.
 -   Presented git tutorial for coworkers, took over organizing developer lunch & learns, and became a resource for Python & git questions.
--   *Skills:* Python, aiohttp, Docker, docker-compose
+-   *Skills:* Python, aiohttp, Docker, docker-compose, git, py.test

 ### Software Developer

 *Sauce Labs, September 2017-March 2018*

--   Software developer dealing with scalability & reliability of virtual machines used for client automated testing.
+-   Developer dealing with scalability & reliability of VMs used for client automated testing.
 -   Helped investigate performance issues, implemented solutions & verified improvements.
--   Improved documentation on internal tools and on-boarding for my team.
+-   Improved documentation on internal tools and onboarding for my team.
 -   *Skills:* Python, Ansible, Go

 ### Lead Archivematica Developer

 *Artefactual, May 2013-March 2017*

--   Software developer for Archivematica, an open-source, standards-based digital preservation tool.
+-   Full-stack developer on Archivematica, an open-source digital preservation tool.
--   Added a code review process and automated testing to a legacy codebase to improve software quality.
+-   Added code review process & automated testing to a legacy codebase to improve quality.
 -   Upgraded core frameworks and evaluated replacements for deprecated dependencies to maintain an up-to-date and secure codebase.
 -   Upgraded legacy raw SQL migrations to use Django\'s migrations,